Department of Kinesiology

 North Gym 121D

-California State University, Fresno (Fresno State) will be seeking accreditation for our new Master's in Athletic Training (MSAT) program and is not accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The Professional Athletic Training Program (MSAT) at California State University, Fresno (Fresno State) is fully accredited by the Commission on Accreditation of Athletic Training Education (CAATE).

 Follow us on Facebook for up-to-date announcements and exciting news about our program.